Overview of Healthcare KPIs

 Average Patient Wait Time

-Patient wait time can be calculated by finding the average amount of time a patient must wait from the moment they walk in to a hospital or healthcare clinic until the time they are able to be seen by a healthcare professional.
+Patient wait time can be calculated by finding the average amount of time a patient must wait from the moment they walk into a hospital or healthcare clinic until the time they can be seen by a healthcare professional.

-KPI Example: Decrease average patient wait time to 10 min by 31/12/2019
+KPI example: Decrease average patient wait time to 10 min by 31/12/2024

 Bed Occupancy Rate

 The bed occupancy rate measures the proportion of hospital beds in use at any one time.
 Bed occupancy is a good indication of a hospital's ability to provide safe and effective treatments to patients.

-KPI Example: Decrease bed occupancy rates to 82% by 10/11/2019
+KPI example: Decrease bed occupancy rates to 82% by 10/11/2024

 Average Hospital Stay